 - 6.9.
 Respect for Justice and Inclusiveness: Justice connotes fairness and equity in terms of fair methods, standards and procedures.
 It is also concerned with the distribution of benefits and burdens/harms of research.
 On the one hand, this means that no segment of society should be unfairly burdened with the harms of research and on the other hand, imposes duties to neither neglect nor discriminate against individuals and groups who may benefit from advances in research. - 6.10.
-Reporting Irresponsible Research Practices: Researchers should report any and all suspected research misconduct, including fabrication, falsification or plagiarism, and other irresponsible research practices that undermine the trustworthiness of research, such as carelessness, improperly listing authors, failing to report conflicting data, or the use of misleading analytical methods to the Research Integrity Officer either directly or preferably via the University Integrity Hotline (email: Wits.Integrity@Wits.ac.za or telephone: 082 938 45 59/69). - 6.11.
+Reporting Irresponsible Research Practices: Researchers should report any and all suspected research misconduct, including fabrication, falsification or plagiarism, and other irresponsible research practices that undermine the trustworthiness of research, such as carelessness, improperly listing authors, failing to report conflicting data, or the use of misleading analytical methods to the Research Integrity Officer either directly or preferably via the University Integrity Hotline (email: wits.integrity@wits.ac.za or telephone: 082 938 45 59/69). - 6.11.
 Responding to Irresponsible Research Practices: Research institutions, as well as journals, professional organizations and agencies that have commitments to research, should have procedures for responding to allegations of misconduct and other irresponsible research practices and for protecting those who report such behaviour in good faith.
 When misconduct or other irresponsible research practice is confirmed, appropriate actions should be taken promptly, including correcting the research record (see Sections 9.7, 9.8, 9.9 on page 13). - 6.12.
 Scientific Integrity: Research undertaken should be sound in terms of methodology and scientific validity and be conducted by researchers who are technically competent.
 The highest standards of honesty and accuracy with respect to research data are expected at all times.
-This implies that experimental data should not be created, ignored or inappropriately manipulated.
+This implies that all research data should not be created, ignored or inappropriately manipulated.
+Practices of data fabrication, falsification and misrepresentation must be avoided entirely.
 Researchers should keep clear, accurate records of all research in ways that will allow verification and replication of their work by others.
 Researchers should share data and findings openly and promptly, as soon as they have had an opportunity to establish priority and ownership claims. - 6.13.
 Authorship and Public Acknowledgement: Researchers should take responsibility for their contributions to all publications, funding applications, reports and other representations of their research.
 Lists of authors should include all those and only those who meet applicable authorship criteria (see University Research Committee (URC) Authorship Guidelines4).
-Researchers should acknowledge in publications the names and roles of those who made significant contributions to the research, including writers, funders, sponsors, and others, but do not meet authorship criteria.
+Researchers should acknowledge in publications the names and roles of those who made significant contributions to the research, including writers, funders, sponsors, and others, but do not meet authorship criteria. - 6.14.
+Academic Bullying: It is recognised that in unequal power relationships that may involve supervisor and student or senior academic and junior academic that